Building-maintenance-worker-using-laptop

 Planned preventative maintenance (PPM) plays an integral role in prolonging and maintaining a building’s assets, resources, equipment, and infrastructure, and so it is a topic that all facilities managers (FM) and building owners need to understand fully.

-As SFG20 has been the industry standard for building maintenance since 1990, we know what we’re talking about when it comes to PPM, so whether you’re a facilities manager or building owner needing advice, you’ve come to the right place.
+As SFG20 has been the industry standard for building maintenance since 1990, we know what we’re talking about when it comes to PPM.
+So whether you’re a facilities manager or building owner needing advice, you’ve come to the right place.

 In this guide, we’ll help you understand what planned preventative maintenance is, how it differs from reactive maintenance, why you need it, as well as the pros and cons you need to consider.

-What is Planned Preventative Maintenance?
+What is PPM or Planned Preventative Maintenance?

 Building-maintenance-worker-carrying-out-work

-The thought process behind it is that prevention is better than cure; acting sooner rather than later before anything goes wrong.
+PPM in maintenance focuses on carrying out regular inspection and testing in compliance with the current regulations.
+The thought process behind it is that proactive prevention is better than a cure; acting sooner rather than later before anything goes wrong.

 You may have heard of reactive maintenance, which is essentially the opposite of PPM and involves fixing issues as and when they happen.

-Why do I need Planned Preventative Maintenance?
+Why Do I Need Planned Preventative Maintenance?

 There are several reasons why PPM is such an essential part of building maintenance, some of which are based on cost effectiveness, but there’s also legal compliance to take into consideration.